spjewkes/pi_oled_camera/README.md

-# Pi Oled Camera
+# Pi oled Camera

-Simple program using the PI camera with an Oled display
+Simple program using the PI camera with an oled display.
+The Adafruit SSD1306 is the oled display used.